MossGoblin/factorization/README.md

 But thus far it seemed that the higher this divisibility factor, the higher the integer antislope of the number.
 The problem is that 7183 has an antislope of 22.377 and 7190 has an antislope 22.610, which puts the larger number on a lower integer antislope line.
 More importantly, it also means that both converge to 22.

 ---
-## notes on the code and the graph
+# notes on the code and the graph

-**beware**: this code has not been optimized; 1-10000 takes 7 seconds to run, but I am yet to gather the patience to wait for a 1-100000 run
+**beware**: this code has not been optimized; 1-10000 takes 7 seconds to run, and 1-100000 run takes more than 30 min.
+If at some point I feel the need to generate frequently larger datasets, I'll work on optimizing the code for speed.

 **colors**: The library I chose for visualization (bokeh) has a limit on the number of colors that can be used - 11.
 I could not color each antislope line, so I did some bucketing, based on the antislope - if we have X antislope lines on the graph, the heavier half of them (the half with largest antislopes) are in one color bucket.
 Of the rest, the heavier half is another color bucket and so on.